Péter Márki-Zay: Early career

 Between 1996 and 2004, Márki-Zay first worked at DÉMÁSZ, which was at the time responsible for supplying electricity to Southern Hungary, then at Kontavill-Legrand as an economist and marketing manager.
 In 2004, he moved to Canada, with his wife Felícia and their five children.
 There, he first worked as a door-to-door salesman for a phone service provider, then at the marketing department of Carquest.
 After about two and a half years, the family moved to Indiana, United States, where he continued to work for Carquest.
 Between 2008 and 2009, he was a member of the Eastern Indiana Regional Workforce Board.
 In 2009, the family returned to Hódmezővásárhely, together with their two youngest children, who were born abroad.

-In Hódmezővásárhely, he worked at the electricity supplier of Szeged, first in strategical planning, then leading customer service.
+In Hódmezővásárhely, Márki-Zay worked at the electricity supplier of Szeged, first in strategical planning, then leading customer service.
 In 2013, he became a member of the Hungarian Electrotechnical Association (Magyar Elektrotechnikai Egyesület).
 Between 2016 and 2017, he was the leader of marketing and domestic logistics at Legrand Hungary.
 Until 2014, he taught nonprofit and business marketing at the University of Szeged (Szegedi Tudományegyetem).